cmiles74/cloudformation-tutorial/README.md

 some tags on our resources to remind ourselves why we provisioned them in the first place.

-## Provision Resources With Your Template
+## Provision Resources With Our Template

 With our template set, we're ready to use it to provision some resources!
 When we provide the template to CloudFormation, we also have to provide our parameter